-Choosing the right productivity solutions can help your charity waste less time and get more done.
+Choosing the right efficiency solutions can help your charity waste less time and get more done.
 There are so many amazing cloud-based apps and innovative pieces of software available for charities that it's never been easier to save time and make your charity run more efficiently.

 1. Google Apps (G-Suite) for nonprofits

 In our dedicated Google Apps explained and reviewed post we talked about why Google Apps is such a powerful tool for charity productivity.
 It can save lots of money and time maintaining a complex IT infrastructure and will encourage you and your team to work in lightweight and agile ways.
 Sharing documents in the cloud prevents countless duplicates being emailed around and the relatively limited editing tools help to stop you wasting time formatting your documents which can often be of little value.